 HALHED, Nathaniel Brassey.
 Westminster 25.5.1751 — London 18.2.1830.
 British Precursor of Indology.
 Son of William H., a bank director, educated at Harrow.
 From 1768 studies at Christ Church, Oxford, where —> William Jones prompted him to study Arabic.
 After a brush-off accepted a post of Writer and left for India in 1772.
-In Bengal he was noted by W. Hastings, who gave him to translate the Persian text of the legal compilation made by 11 Pandits from Sanskrit sources and translated by a Bengali clerk into Bengali from oral instructions given in Bengali.
+In Bengal he was noted by W. Hastings, who gave him the task of translating the Persian text of the legal compilation (the Vivādārṇavasetu) made by 11 Pandits from Sanskrit sources and translated by a Bengali clerk into Bengali from oral instructions given in Bengali.
 He also founded the first printing press of Bengal in Calcutta, together with his friend Wilkins, who prepared the Bengali types.
 In 1785 returned to England.
 He lived in London and made him best to support his friend in the Hastings trial.

 In 1790 NBH was elected as M.P. for Lymington (Hampshire).
 In 1795 he met the millennarian prophet Richard Brothers, and took his prophecies in serious.
 He propagated them in the House of Commons, obviously with little success, and resigned.
-Though the prophecies did not come true, he continued long time his connection with Brothers sect.
-His public and literary work was now ended, relatives even tried to have him under guardianship.
+Although the prophecies did not come true, he continued long time his connection with the Brothers sect.
+His public and literary work had now ended, relatives even tried to have him under guardianship.
 After years of solitary life his means were exhausted, and in 1809 friends arranged for him a post of secretary at East India House.
-Now he also started again work on Oriental literature.
+Now he also started again to work on Oriental literature.
 In India he had married around 1775 Louisa Ribaut, the stepdaughter of Dutch colonial officer, no children.

-Publications: translated from Greek with R. B. Sheridan: The Love Epistles of Aristaenetus.
+Publications: Translated from Greek with R. B. Sheridan: The Love Epistles of Aristaenetus.
 1771, 2nd ed.
 1854.

 – A Code of Gentoo Laws or ordinations of the Pundits.
 Translated with introd.
+74+61+522 p.
 1776, 2nd ed.
 120+285 p.
 L. 1777, 3rd 1781, French by J. B. R. Robinet 1778, German by R. E. Raspe.
 Hamburg 1778.

 – A Grammar of the Bengal Language.
 29+216 p.
 Hoogly 1778.